 Now the whole thing still seems very much against looking after my wellbeing.
 And at the time I thought it was.
 But I didn’t want to not go and let my partner down; I didn’t want to let the mums-to-be down by not showing my support; and I do like to push myself and try new things, and feel a sense of achievement.
-Also, I know it is my anxiety that makes me think and fear these things half the time, and the only way to not let anxiety defeat me is to push through it – a bit like the bestselling book with the title Feel the fear and do it anyway – and I knew I had my partner by my side to support me, and admittedly the odd alcoholic drink or two.
+Also, I know it is my anxiety that makes me think and fear these things half the time, and the only way to not let anxiety defeat me is to push through it, and I knew I had my partner by my side to support me, and admittedly the odd alcoholic drink or two.

 I went home extremely proud of myself for going, for pushing myself, trying something new, and for proving that I can do these things.
 I was extra chuffed I’d won some prizes as well.
 My pain was fairly manageable on the day, which was a huge bonus, and helped me cope better on the day.

 By the time I got home I had a much more positive wellbeing feeling: I felt extremely satisfied, felt more like I had a purpose and sense of achievement, and definitely felt in control as I didn’t let my anxiety take over.

 Do you ever push yourself out your comfort zone?